ItMeMarg/milestoneTwo/README.md

 ![Victrola Coffee Roasters logo](https://github.com/ItMeMarg/milestoneTwo/blob/master/assets/images/victrolalogoFont.jpg?raw=true)

-I found [Yanone Kaffeesatz](https://fonts.google.com/specimen/Yanone+Kaffeesatz?preview.text=brew+it+right&preview.text_type=custom&vfonly&category=Sans+Serif&selection.family=Montserrat|Yanone+Kaffeesatz:wght@300#standard-styles), of which Google Fonts notes the "Bold is reminiscent of 1920s coffee house typography, while the rather thin fonts bridge the gap to present times."
-By using differing weights within the project, I'm able to provide user experience consistancy through the site while maintaining a visually attractive design.
+I found [Yanone Kaffeesatz](https://bit.ly/2Be2qI1), of which [Google Fonts](https://bit.ly/2ZgWYw3) notes the *Bold is reminiscent of 1920s coffee house typography, while the rather thin fonts bridge the gap to present times.* By using differing weights within the project, I'm able to provide user experience consistancy through the site while maintaining a visually attractive design.

 ### Icons
 Industry standard icons for navigation are used in this project, in order to keep things simple for users.